REU/RET Site

 Research Experiences For Undergraduate Students (REU)

-Students will work on research projects related to sustainable energy and bioengineering under the Stevens faculty mentorship for 10 weeks in Summer 2023.
+Students will work on research projects related to sustainable energy and bioengineering under the Stevens faculty mentorship for 10 weeks.
 The program educates students on entrepreneurial thinking and provides workshops to enhance students’ presentation, communication and research skills in science and engineering within a multi-level mentoring experience.
 The program provides a $600/week stipend for students.
 On-campus housing is provided.

 Undergraduate Students will: